wwsmith99/projects/README.md

 # Projects
-Just a place where I put personal and school projects
+Just a place where I put personal and school projects (needs organizing)